4.12 Workloads for Exempt Personnel - Updated 1/5/15See version history

 2. Instructional Responsibilities

 a.
 Each teaching faculty member will be assigned a teaching load according to the length of contract and the types of courses taught.
-The division director will assign schedules equitably to each member within the department.
+The division director/supervisor will assign schedules equitably to each member within the department.
 Schedules should be based on the needs of students and should take into account such factors as the size of the class, the number of different preparations, the difficulty of the teaching assignment, the locations of the classes, the qualifications and preferences of the instructor, the needs of the division, the type of evaluations required of students, and other appropriate considerations.

 b.
 Individual teaching schedules may be adjusted upward or downward from one term to another to accommodate variations in enrollments and to meet other needs, such as approved College/division projects requiring responsibility equivalent to teaching a class or classes.